matkoniecz/UnNetHackPlus/Dumping-grounds.md

 static const char *epitaphs_with_playername[] = {
 	/* from http://www.alt.org/nethack/addmsgs/viewmsgs.php */
-	"%s took war to Team Ant and bought this fine track of land as benefits.", "%s, Hand of Elbereth",
+	"%s took war to Team Ant and bought this fine trackt of land as benefits.", "%s, Hand of Elbereth",
 	"%s, killed by a time-travel accident",
 	"%s, killed by an ambush, while reading",